 Therefore, overall, there would be short-term, minor to moderate, adverse effects on marine and estuarine aquatic fauna, such as fish, crustaceans, mollusks, and other aquatic organisms, due to construction.
 However, there would be long-term, beneficial effects on these species due to the habitat restoration.
-There would be short-term, minor, adverse effects to EFH.
-However, due to the poor quality EFH present on Queen Bess Island, these effects would be minimal to negligible.
-Additionally, impacts to EFH have been avoided and minimized under the Preferred Alternative.
+Impacts to EFH have been avoided and minimized under the Preferred Alternative.
+In a letter dated October 3, 2018, NOAA concluded that the project will have no substantial adverse effect on EFH.
 There could be short-term, minor to negligible, adverse effects to managed fish species due to construction.
 However, in the long term, there would be beneficial effects on managed fish species.

 Under the Non-preferred Alternative, short-term impacts to marine and estuarine aquatic fauna and EFH would be similar to those under the Preferred Alternative.
-However, under the Nonpreferred Alternative, there would be no tidal exchange points to avoid and minimize impacts to aquatic fauna and EFH, which as a result would cause long-term adverse impacts on these resources.
+However, under the Nonpreferred Alternative, there would be no tidal exchange points to avoid and minimize impacts to aquatic fauna and EFH, which as a result would cause long-term, adverse impacts on these resources.